mads-hartmann/blog.mads-hartmann.com/_drafts/zsh-completion-scripts.md

 colors: blueish
 ---

 I've had to write a couple of completion scripts for [ZSH][zsh] over the last couple of months.
-I such scripts rarely enough that I seem to have forgotten how to do it every time I set out to write a new one.
+I write such scripts rarely enough that I seem to have forgotten how to do it every time I set out to write a new one.
 So this time I decided to write down a few notes so I don't have to look through the documentation too much next time.

+This post contains an example completion script you can copy-paste and use as a starting point for new scripts.
+The rest of the post describes the most interesting parts of the script.

+## Table of contents
+{: .no_toc }
+* TOC
+{:toc}

+## Example

 Imagine you have a program with an interface like the following